 Recent posts which you could have missed.

 Recently I attended my cousin’s wedding and met a couple of families with young kids.
-After observing children playing around, it was quite evident that helicoptering is a big issue and parents tend to hover overhead without releasing that it is hampering their child’s growth.
+After observing children playing around, it was quite evident that helicoptering or helicopter parents is a big issue and parents tend to hover overhead without releasing that it is hampering their child’s growth.

 When I was young I used to be out playing almost every evening without my parents being around me.
 I use to only look for my parents when I was tired and I wanted someone to call me home 😉